-As a general rule, Portuguese law authorises not only the assignment of rights but also the assignment of the contractual position entitling one of the counterparties to transfer to a third party not only the rights but also the obligations emerging from a given agreement.
+As a general rule, Portuguese law authorises not only the assignment of rights but also the assignment of the contractual position, which entitles one of the counterparties to transfer to a third party not only the rights but also the obligations emerging from a given agreement.

-While in the first case the validity and enforceability of the assignment is not subject to the authorisation of the counterparty (in this case the only exceptions to the general rule of free assignability: the agreement itself prohibits assignment; the assignment is prohibited by law; or the agreements calls for the performance of 'personal services'), the assignment of rights and obligations is subject to the prior authorisation of the counterparty.
+In the first case (the assignment of the rights alone), the validity and enforceability of the assignment are not subject to the authorisation of the counterparty.
+In this case, the only exceptions to the general rule of free assignability are if:

+- · the agreement itself prohibits assignment; - the assignment is prohibited by law; or - the agreement calls for the performance of personal services.

+However, the assignment of rights and obligations is subject to the prior authorisation of the counterparty.
 Should that authorisation be granted before the execution of the assignment, it will only become perfected upon its notification to the counterparty.

 Notwithstanding the above, assignments of reinsurance are not common regarding aviation leasing and finance transactions.
-Generally, said assignment may only occur in run-off situations.
+Generally, such an assignment may only occur in run-off situations.